 Graduation and certification

-Upon graduation, fellows receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate fellowship in critical care medicine.
+Upon graduation, fellows receive a Mayo Clinic School of Health Sciences certificate documenting completion of a one-year postgraduate fellowship in critical care medicine.
 This certificate verifies that each fellow has completed all the components listed in the syllabus.
 Such experience and training will allow fellows to be more competitive for critical care provider positions.

 For the majority of the Nurse Practitioner or Physician Assistant Critical Care Fellowship, your learning schedule will include varying shift lengths and rotating shifts, weekend shifts, and holiday shifts.
 You will spend about 40 to 50 hours each week in the hospital setting.
 This does not include additional time spent on readings.

-Each year, Mayo School of Health Sciences admits up to two students to the Nurse Practitioner or Physician Assistant Critical Care Fellowship.
+Each year, Mayo Clinic School of Health Sciences admits up to two students to the Nurse Practitioner or Physician Assistant Critical Care Fellowship.
 This ensures you will receive one-on-one instruction and a comprehensive educational experience.

 Feb.
 19, 2016